wjzhengsh/blockchain/v10_application.md

 ```
 {:codeblock}

 Send this request to `return channel.sendInstantiateProposal(request);` instead of the `return channel.sendTransactionProposal(request);` currently in the file.
 After sending the instantiate request to the channel, you then need to send the endorsed proposal as a transaction to the ordering service.
 This uses the same methods as sending a transaction, so you can keep the rest of the file unchanged.
-You may want [increase the timeout value](/docs/services/blockchain/best_practices.html#best-practices-set-timeout-in-sdk) in the instantiate proposal.
+You might want to [increase the timeout value](/docs/services/blockchain/best_practices.html#best-practices-set-timeout-in-sdk) in the instantiate proposal.
 Otherwise the request may timeout before the platform can start the chaincode container.

 Your signCert needs to be added to the channel before you can instantiate chaincode.
 If you generated certificates after you joined the channel, you need to upload your signCert to the platform and then click the **Sync Certificates** button in the "Channels" screen.
 You may need to wait a few minutes for channel sync to complete before issuing the instantiate chaincode command.
 To learn more, see [Uploading signing certificates to {{site.data.keyword.blockchainfull_notm}} Platform](/docs/services/blockchain/certificates.html#managing-certificates-upload-certs) in the [Managing certificates](/docs/services/blockchain/certificates.html#managing-certificates) tutorial.